voxel51/fiftyone/package/README.md

 `package/gui` folder and follow the packaging instructions for `fiftyone` above.

+## Testing with built wheels locally

+Once you have built the wheels you want to test with, you can simply run `pip install /path/to/dist/fiftyone-something.whl` in a separate environment to install them manually.
+Note that the main `fiftyone` package currently depends on the other packages, so they will need to be installed first.
+You may be able to work around this requirement with `pip install --no-deps` and installing `fiftyone`'s dependencies manually (i.e.
+`pip install /path/to/fiftyone/requirements.txt`).

 ## Testing package uploads locally

 You can spin up a local PyPI server instance (in this example, accessible at